Sellers Dorsey acquires HealthDataViz to expand capabilities to help clients understand and leverage data. Learn more!

 The Solution

-To better guide users towards which filter to use, I utilized Tableau’s Dynamic Zone Visibility functionality (or DZV for short) to dynamically reveal filter options based on a user’s previous selections.
+To better guide users to the correct filter, I utilized Tableau’s Dynamic Zone Visibility functionality (DZV for short) to dynamically reveal filter options based on a user’s previous selections.

 In the final design, I first show a parameter allowing the user to decide whether to view filters for demographics or job categories.
 This parameter is initially set to ‘None’ to keep things simple.
 Once the user selects an option, the DZV reveals the parameters of either Demographics or Job Category (listing associated options) and the filter itself.

-For example, if Demographics is selected, the parameter listing the available demographics, such as Race/Ethnicity, appears followed by a filter to select one ore more race/ethnicities.
+For example, if ‘Demographics’ is selected, the parameter listing the available demographics, such as Race/Ethnicity, appears, followed by a filter to select one or more races/ethnicities.
 This design helps the user select one filter at a time and makes decision-making easier.

 Final filter design using parameter and DZV